U.S. Route 163: Utah

 The Utah portion of the highway begins in Monument Valley, in San Juan County.
 Just after it enters Utah, the highway junctions with the Monument Valley Visitors center.
 The highway proceeds northeast until the town of Mexican Hat where the highway both crosses the San Juan River and exits the Navajo Nation.
-From Mexican Hat, the highway travels due east to toward its signed terminus in Bluff.
+From Mexican Hat, the highway travels east crossing the Comb Ridge toward its terminus in Bluff.
+A significant portion of the Utah portion of the route north of the Navajo Nation is inside the boundaries of the Bears Ears National Monument.
 Formerly, the route continued along what is now signed US 191 to I-70, however the portion north of Bluff was not signed after the creation of US 191 and was formally removed in 2008.
-The length of US 163 in Utah has been designated the Bluff to Monument Valley Scenic byway by the Utah State Legislature and forms part of the Trail of the Ancients National Scenic Byway.
+The length of US 163 in Utah has been designated the Bluff to Monument Valley Scenic Byway by the Utah State Legislature and forms part of the Trail of the Ancients National Scenic Byway.
 All highways in Utah are codified in law; US 163 is defined at Utah Code §72-4-122(3).
+While Monument Valley and US 163 have been featured in numerous western movies, a specific view area near Utah mile marker 13 has recently been given the nickname Forrest Gump hill, as a location from the movie Forrest Gump.
+It has become common for fans of the film to re-create the scene where the title character ends a cross country jogging along this point on US 163.